ChristopherA/self/README.md

 Do you have ideas, suggestions, or constructive criticism for me?

-Here is a good place where you can communicate with me.
+This the best place to learn how to best communicate with me, or propose a collaboration.

 ## About me (Blockchain & Decentralized Identity)